 Opening the Cottage

-The ice has come off the lake – that is always an exciting time for cottage owners –it means that May two-four is just around the corner, and that is cottage opening time.
+The ice has come off the lake – that is always an exciting time for cottage insurance for owners –it means that May two-four is just around the corner, and that is cottage opening time.

 Preparing ahead of time for May two-four can help make that week-end not just a chore-filled experience, but rather ensures that you have some time to kick back and enjoy the views from the deck.
 Gathered here is a must-do list for opening the cottage.
 It is a simple list of those things you absolutely need to do -not the complete exhaust yourself – no time to relax list.
 Remember, you have all summer long to complete everything!
 This list will prepare you for the first wonderful weekend: